 Julie Lyne, PT

 Julie Lyne graduated with a Master's degree in Physical Therapy from the University of Wisconsin-Madison.
-She has expertise in both orthopedic and neurological outpatient therapy and has been employed at Dean since 2005.
+She has expertise in both orthopedic and neurological outpatient therapy and has been employed at Dean Medical Group since 2005.
 Julie strives to provide exceptional patient-centered care for those with neuromuscular disorders by addressing impairments to mobility and comfort through adaptive exercise, positioning, assistive devices and caregiver training.
-For more information about Dean Physical Therapy, please visit our Physical Therapy section.
+For more information about Physical Therapy, please visit our Physical Therapy section.

 Jamie McAndrews, OTR

 Jamie graduated from Mount Mary College with a Master’s in Sciences of Occupational Therapy in 2010.
-Since graduating she has worked with Dean Clinic and in the nursing home setting.
+Since graduating she has worked with Dean Medical Group and in the nursing home setting.
 Jamie has experience in both neurological and upper extremity orthopedic conditions.
 She works to specifically collaborate with each patient to understand what is meaningful and important to them, and educate each patient on adaptive equipment, community resources, compensatory techniques, therapeutic exercise, and home/ work modifications.